Read our handy guide to no guarantor loans below - what they are and who can apply for one.

 If you have a steady income, lenders may be more likely to consider your loan application.
 As well as ensuring you meet their affordability criteria, they want to know you can afford to pay back the money you borrow from them.

-Please note that this can differ depending on your job status though and if you are self-employed you may not always be able to show a pattern of steady income.
+Please note that this can differ depending on your job status though and if you're self-employed you may not always be able to show a pattern of steady income.

 If you have bad credit your options may be limited.
-As such, there are some loans which come with low borrowing limits and high interest rates.
+There are some loans which come with low borrowing limits and high interest rates.
 You may still be able to apply, but be aware they could be more costly in the long run.

 Here are some things to consider before you apply for a loan: